NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/readme.md

   ### Admin
   Admin/ contains code for an administrator

+  ### Player
+  Player/ contains code for a strategy of players that attempts to choose legal tiles.

   ### .idea
   - .idea includes some defaults for the editor we chose to use, IntelliJ.
 Feel free